Peganum harmala: Common names

+In classical antiquity, it was known in Aramaic as šabbārā (שברא, ܫܲܒܿܵܪܵܐ).
+In later Eastern Aramaic languages, it was also borrowed from the Middle Persian as spendā.

 Description

 Habitus

 It is a perennial, herbaceous, suffrutescent, hemicryptophyte plant, which dies off in the winter, but regrows from the rootstock the following spring.
 It can grow to about 0.8 m tall, but normally it is about 0.3 m tall.
 The entire plant is hairless (glabrous).
 Plants are bad tasting and smell foul when crushed.

 Stems

 Numerous erect to spreading stems grow from the crown of the root-stock in the spring, these branch in a corymbose fashion.

 Roots

 The roots of the plant can reach a depth of up to 6.1 m, if the soil where it is growing is very dry.
 The roots can grow to 2 cm thick.

 Leaves

 The leaves are alternate, sessile, and have bristly, 1.5-2.5 mm long stipules at the base.
 The leaf blade is dissected/forked twice or more into three to five thin, linear to lanceolate-linear, greyish lobes.
 The forks are irregular.
 The lobes have smooth margins, are 3-5 cm long and 1-5 mm broad, and end in points.